662/gitall/README.md

 # Gitall

-use git command for all git repositories in the directory.
+Run git command for all git repositories in the directory.

+## Installation

+1. Download the release
+2. Unzip the release file
+3. Copy binary file to `/usr/local/bin`

 ## Usage